 This will be our final TMT video for a while, as we’re planning some more long-form training video content for 2017.
 Thanks so much for watching!
 If you have any comments or suggestions for something we can explain in about two minutes when we return, send an email to firstname.lastname@example.org

 Follow us on Facebook, Twitter, LinkedIn, join our LinkedIn Users Group, or YouTube to stay in the loop, and watch the lower portion of of your PCRecruiter login screen for all the latest blog posts and updates.

-It’s time for a new Two Minute Tuesday, Main Sequence’s series of short videos with tips, tricks, and tutorials to help make you a more powerful PCRecruiter user.
+Welcome to the final Two Minute Tuesday for 2016, Main Sequence’s series of short videos with tips, tricks, and tutorials to help make you a more powerful PCRecruiter user.

 On occasion, you may want to export information about your placements, either permanent or contract, as a comma separated text file for further reporting or analysis in Excel, or for import into some other system.
 The most flexible method for accomplishing this task is to create a Custom Applicant Tracking Report.
 Let’s take a look.